 As “Sentinel-6 Michael Freilich” was developed in a cooperation between Europe and the USA the mission launch is not as usually scheduled from Kourou, French Guiana, but from the Vandenberg Air Force Base in California, USA – just as an explanation for the pretty fair time to follow this launch live (atleast from a central European point of view).

-TESAT's part at this mission is the supply of several communication equipment such as subsystems or amplifiers, filter, and switches that are vital for the success of the mission.
+TESAT's part at this mission is beside the supply of the core piece - the subsystem - the responsibility for several communication equipment such as amplifiers, filter, and switches that are vital for the success of the mission.

 Follow the launch live starting from 21st November, 17:45 CET: https://www.youtube.com/watch?v=Vm5FnJSIYkw